teepluss/laravel-theme/README.md

 ### Set and Append

-Theme have magic method to set or append anything.
+Theme have magic methods to set or append anything.

 ~~~php
 $theme->setTitle('Your title');